Yirgacheffe/code-jerks/README.md

 * [Go Blog-Eli](https://eli.thegreenplace.net) - A personal blog website to learn Go programming.
 * [Go Code-Eli](https://github.com/eliben/code-for-blog) - The collects code samples from Eli's blog.

 ## Tools

 * [Fortio](https://fortio.org) - Istio load testing tool, graduted to be its own open-source project.
+* [httpbin](http://httpbin.org/#/) - A simple HTTP Request & Response Service.
+* [katacoda](https://www.katacoda.com) - Katacode to learn new technologies using real environments.
+* [draft](https://github.com/Azure/draft) - A tool for developers to create cloud-native applications on Kubernetes.
+* [gitkube](https://github.com/hasura/gitkube) - Build and deploy docker images to Kubernetes using git push.
+* [skaffold](https://skaffold.dev) - Skaffold handles the workflow for building, pushing and deploying your application, allowing you to focus on what matters most: writing code.
+* [forge](https://forge.sh) - Define and deploy multi-container apps in Kubernetes, from source.
+* [argo-workflows](https://github.com/argoproj/argo-workflows) - Argo Workflows is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
+* [kaniko](https://github.com/GoogleContainerTools/kaniko) - kaniko is a tool to build container images from a Dockerfile, inside a container or Kubernetes cluster.
+* [bazel](https://bazel.build) - Build and test software of any size, quickly and reliably.
+* [buildah](https://buildah.io) - A tool that facilitates building OCI images.
+* [img](https://github.com/genuinetools/img) - Standalone, daemon-less, unprivileged Dockerfile and OCI compatible container image builder.
+* [HUGO](https://gohugo.io) - Proto type tool, framework for building websites.
+* [ProtoPie](https://www.protopie.io/) - A powerful interactions.
+From the simplest of interactions to those that use Excel- grade formulas, ProtoPie can handle them all.

 ## Event Stream